 01 | ERASMUS BRIDGE

-The Erasmus Bridge has became an icon of Rotterdam.
-It spans 800 metres across the Maas river, connecting the northern and southern parts of the city.
+The Erasmus Bridge has become an icon of Rotterdam.
+It spans 800 meters across the Maas river, connecting the northern and southern parts of the city.
 Thanks to its prominent horizontal base, the bridge has been nicknamed “The Swan”.

 02 | CENTRAL STATION

 Rotterdam Central Railway Station is brand new and was just completed in 2014.
 As my Dutch friend told me, there were many public discussions and forums about the design of the station and the result is splendid.
 To me, it’s the most modern and beautiful train station in Europe (and yes, even ahead of some German stations that I also like very much).